Alexandre "Ale" Eboli Named Executive Vice President and Chief Supply Chain Officer of Conagra Brands

 "Ale is an exceptional leader who brings a proven track record of success in strengthening supply chain operations," said Sean Connolly, president and chief executive officer, Conagra Brands.
 "We are excited to welcome him to Conagra, and I look forward to working together to ensure we deliver exceptional value for all of our stakeholders."

 Eboli has 25 years of experience of global end-to-end supply chain leadership within the consumer packaged goods industry and has held a variety of roles in finance, planning, distribution, logistics and manufacturing.
-Prior to joining Conagra Brands, Eboli served as the Head of Supply Chain, North America for The Unilever Group, where he was responsible for a $10B footprint, overseeing 14 manufacturing facilities and more than 200 co-manufacturers producing personal care, food and ice cream products as well as the related planning, procurement, manufacturing, engineering, logistics, quality, manufacturing excellence and customer service functions.
+Prior to joining Conagra Brands, Eboli served as the Head of Supply Chain, North America for The Unilever Group, where he was responsible for overseeing manufacturing facilities and co-manufacturers producing personal care, food and ice cream products as well as the related planning, procurement, manufacturing, engineering, logistics, quality, manufacturing excellence and customer service functions.

 "It's an exciting time to be joining Conagra Brands," said Eboli.
 "The company offers a culture of success, an exceptionally talented employee base, and a strong portfolio of iconic and emerging brands.
 I look forward to bringing my expertise to Conagra to help accelerate innovation and growth."